 While these statistics are impressive, another news story that came out this week suggests that Harper's path is not advisable for all young baseball players, particularly for young pitchers.
 A study presented at the annual meeting of the American Academy of Orthopedic Surgeons revealed that throwing-arm injuries are rising in youth baseball programs.
 The proposed reason is that young players are throwing too much with too little rest for their arms.

-Children's own Dr. Philip Wilson, pediatric orthopedic surgeon in the Sports Medicine Center, has addressed the issue of overuse or repetitive-use injuries.
+Children's Health has addressed the issue of overuse or repetitive-use injuries.